256dpi/fire/README.md

 **An idiomatic micro-framework for building Ember.js compatible APIs with Go.**

 [Go on Fire](https://gonfire.org) is built on top of the wonderful built-in [http](https://golang.org/pkg/net/http) package, implements the [JSON API](http://jsonapi.org) specification through the dedicated [jsonapi](https://github.com/256dpi/jsonapi) library, uses the official [mongo](https://github.com/mongodb/mongo-go-driver) driver for persisting resources with [MongoDB](https://www.mongodb.com) and leverages the dedicated [oauth2](https://github.com/256dpi/oauth2) library to provide out of the box support for [OAuth2](https://oauth.net/2/) authentication using [JWT](https://jwt.io) tokens.
+Additionally, it provides packages for request authorization, asynchronous job processing and WebSocket/SSE based event sourcing.

 The deliberate and tight integration of these components provides a very simple and extensible set of abstractions for rapidly building backend services for websites that use [Ember.js](http://emberjs.com) as their frontend framework.
 Of course it can also be used in conjunction with any other single page application framework or as a backend for native mobile applications.